obonaventure/mmtp-book/_sources/quic.rst.txt

 Third, a QUIC sender autonomously decides which frames it sends inside each packet.
 A QUIC packet may contain both data and control frames, or only data or only control information.
 If a QUIC packet is lost, the frames that it contained could be retransmitted in different packets.
 A QUIC implementation thus needs to buffer the frames and mark the in-flight ones to be able to retransmit them if the corresponding packet was lost.

 Fourth, most QUIC packets are explicitly acknowledged.
-The only exception are the packets that only contain ``ACK``, ``PADDING`` or ``CONNECTION_CLOSE``.
+The only exception are the packets that only contain ``ACK``, ``PADDING`` or ``CONNECTION_CLOSE`` frames.
 A packet that contains any other QUIC frame is called an ack-eliciting packet because its delivery will be confirmed by the transmission of an acknowledgment.
 A QUIC packet that carries both an ``ACK`` and a ``STREAM`` frame will thus be acknowledged.

 With this in mind, it is interesting to look at the format of the QUIC acknowledgments and then analyze how they can be used. :numref:`fig-quic-ack-frame` provides the format of an ACK frame.
 It can be sent at any time in a QUIC packet.
 Two types are used to distinguish between the acknowledgments that contain information about the received ECN flags (type ``0x03``) or only regular acknowledgments (type ``0x02``).
 The first information contained in the ACK frame is the largest packet number that is acknowledged by this ACK frame.
 This is usually the highest packet number received.
 The second information is the ACK delay.
-This is the delay in microseconds between the reception of the packet having the largest acknowledged number by the receiver and the transmission of the acknowledgments.
+This is the delay in microseconds between the reception of the packet having the largest acknowledged number by the receiver and the transmission of the acknowledgment.
 This information is important to ensure that round-trip-times are accurately measured, even if a receiver delays acknowledgments.
 This is illustrated in :numref:`fig-quic-ack-delay`.
-The ``ACK Range Count`` contains the number of ``ACK ranges`` that are included in the QUIC ACK frame.
+The ``ACK Range Count`` field contains the number of ``ACK ranges`` that are included in the QUIC ACK frame.
 This number can be set to zero if all packets were received in sequence without any gap.
-In this case, the ``First ACK Range`` field contains the number of packets that arrived before the ``Largest Acknowledged`` packet number.
+In this case, the ``First ACK Range`` field contains the number of the packet that arrived before the ``Largest Acknowledged`` packet number.

 .. code-block:: console
    :caption: The QUIC ACK Frame